 We all have days when we’re feeling stressed, irritated, or just gloomy.
 But flowers can bring a smile to anyone’s face, even after the roughest day!
 And there’s scientific proof to back this idea up.
 A study at Rutgers University called for giving participants one of three presents: a candle, a fruit basket, or a bouquet of flowers.
 The result?
 Across all age groups, 100% of participants showed true pleasure when they got flowers!
 Reactions to the candles and fruit basket fluctuated.
 But for flowers, the response was simple: it was pure happiness!

 This is because flowers induce the release of “happy chemicals” in our brains, like dopamine and serotonin.
 These create positive feelings, like being happy or thrilled.
-It’s why we instantly feel ecstatic even at the first eyeful of flowers.
+It’s why we instantly feel ecstatic even at the first sight of a vase of flowers on a beautiful table.
 We often associate flowers with positive feelings.
 Lively colors make us feel enlivened.
 Fragrant whiffs can take us back to happier memories.
-That’s why one of the best ways to cheer up a friend or loved one is to startle them with a lovely floral bouquet.
+That’s why one of the best ways to cheer up a friend or loved one is to surprise them with a lovely floral bouquet.
 Whatever they’re struggling with, you’ll see their face brighten up with a glowing smile!

 Provides long-term relief from stress and anxiety